gamingwithevets/blog/_posts/2022-08-01-disable-windefend.md

 PS: In the previous version of the blog post I mistakenly thought that only a Command Prompt ran as SYSTEM was required, because `MsMpEng.exe`'s owner is SYSTEM.
 I was wrong though.
 This updated guide should've corrected it.

 **You're done!**
 Hurray!
 If you completed all three steps without issue, you should see a message in the Virus & threat protection menu of Windows Defender, telling you to restart the Antimalware Service Executable.
 But it's renamed, so it should *and* will fail miserably.
 If Windows Defender updates you might need to redo this process.
+To re-enable Windows Defender, just do Steps 1 and 2 again, but type the command `ren MsMpEng.exe.bak MsMpEng.exe` instead.
+Then press Enter.
+Then click the Restart now button in Windows Defender.
+It'll take several seconds for the Antimalware Service Executable to start.

+PS: After disabling Windows Defender, it will sometimes nag you to restart the Antimalware Service Executable.

 Have fun *not* using Windows Defender! :)))